Cavlon/progblack_learninglog/log.md

 <img src="./images/webgl_code.png" alt="shader page code" width="500">

-I then browsed stack overflow, reddit and godot forums for questions I could answer and I found a couple questions about the Godot game engine that I was able to answer (https://stackoverflow.com/questions/75504631/godot-set-of-attack-movements/75510424#75510424) (https://www.reddit.com/r/godot/comments/119yull/moving_platform_apply_velocity_not_working) (https://www.reddit.com/r/godot/comments/119gwdi/3d_movement_question/) (https://godotforums.org/d/32861-weird-reaction-in-body-entered-signal/2) My username on stack overflow and godot forums is Cavlon and on reddit it is CavlonDeCadlon.
+I then browsed stack overflow, reddit, and godot forums for questions I could answer and I found a couple questions about the Godot game engine that I was able to answer (https://stackoverflow.com/questions/75504631/godot-set-of-attack-movements/75510424#75510424) (https://www.reddit.com/r/godot/comments/119yull/moving_platform_apply_velocity_not_working) (https://www.reddit.com/r/godot/comments/119gwdi/3d_movement_question/) (https://godotforums.org/d/32861-weird-reaction-in-body-entered-signal/2).
+My username on stack overflow and godot forums is Cavlon and on reddit it is CavlonDeCadlon.

 Next I plan on learning how to properly transform 3D shapes and apply more complex fragment shaders to them as well as adding interactivity.